SenShiza/senshiza-website/README.md

 This website is programed using HTML and CSS.

 # Known Issues
-The website is still work in progress.
+* Website work in progress
+* Website is not completly responsive